bad64/BadLED/README.md

 **Q: On which buttons do the rings fit ?**
 A: They were measured so as to fit Crown 202c 30mm buttons.
 If you're willing to use hot glue, you can definitely put them under 30mm GamerFingers too, and they're likely too wide for Sanwas.
 I have no idea if they fit on Seimitsu buttons without hot glue however.

+**Q: Why Python and not like C# or something else ?
+I hate interpreted languages !**
+Short A: Because Trolltech screwed up.
+Longer A: I originally wanted a cross-platform GUI since I work a lot on Linux, and having prior knowledge of Qt, decided to use that with some C++.
+However, what happened instead was that I discovered Trolltech made it semi-mandatory to sign up with an account in order to install the Qt SDK (~~or I could cut internet during installation, which I learned only after I was well underway with the Python version~~).
+I also found out that, for some reason, PyQt didn't have this problem, so I pretty much ran with it.
+(Also serial comms in C++ is a nightmare compared to doing it in Python)